TESS observations of the WASP-121 b phase curve: Methods

-\paragraph{Doppler boosting} During the orbit of the companion, its line-of-sight velocity varies periodically, causing photons to be blue or red shifted.
-Therefore, although the bolometric flux does not change, the brightness of the host in a particular passband varies at the orbital period with the fractional amplitude, as \citep{Shporer2017}
+During the orbit of the companion, the line-of-sight velocity of the host star varies periodically, causing photons to be blue or red shifted.
+Therefore, although the bolometric flux does not change, the brightness of the host in a particular passband varies at the orbital period with the fractional amplitude of \citep{Shporer2017}

 where